yastefan/LaunchPadSequencer/README.md

 # Schmiddis LaunchPad Sequencer (SLPS)

 Schmiddis LaunchPad Sequencer (SLPS) is a sequencer for the LaunchPad X, which can send OSC messages directly to GrandMA3.
-This makes it possible to play *GrandMA3 sequences* like an insturment and to create beat-accurate Chaser Live.
+This makes it possible to play *GrandMA3Sequences* like an insturment and to create beat-accurate Chaser Live.

 ## But why?